dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

 });
 ```

-The _delete_ function is pretty straight-forward.
+The _delete_ function is pretty straightforward.

 The _initApp_ function simply adds event listeners to the _sign-out_ and _delete-account_ buttons.
-When any of these buttons are clicked, it executes the function that is bound to it.
+When any of these buttons are clicked, they execute their respective handler functions.

 ```js
 var initApp = function() {